tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 * **Lots more events** - Nearly twice as many as last year
 * **Lots more water** - On the map

 Lots more to cover.
 I've chosen the most notable events of the season and tried to present them as cleanly as possible.
-They're color coded them by tournament organizer.
+They're color coded by tournament organizer.

 <div class="resultsContainer">
   <table class="resultsTable firstTable">